AlejandroJavierGarciaGarcia/Nuara_Nasa_International_Space_Apps_Challenge_2023/README.md

-# Naura Nasa International Space Apps Challenge 2023 🌌
+# Nuara  Nasa International Space Apps Challenge 2023 🌌

 **Nuara** is a meticulously crafted video game tailored for individuals aged 12 and up.
 Our aim?
 To ignite a fervent passion for astronomy, astrophysics, and the boundless cosmic explorations.